torreytooj/conspecmaterials/wp-content/plugins/call-now-button/readme.txt

 ###Could not be easier!
 The settings are very easy: enable and enter your phone number.
 That's it!

+If you want to add some text to your button, that's possible.
+Entering text is fully optional - leaving it empty will show a nice phone icon to your visitors.

-But if you want more control, you can always open up the Advanced Settings and change the default behavior.
+You want even more control?
+Open up the Advanced Settings and change the default behavior.

 ###Only for mobile optimized themes
 Usage at this point is only for responsive websites (websites optimized for display on mobile devices).